Best Restaurants in RomeCatarina Belova/Shutterstock.com

 Pane e SalamePane e Salame ('bread and salami' in English) with its long and narrow dining room is a snug yet comfortable eatery.
 Made-to-measure taglieri (wooden chopping boards) come loaded with cold cuts, cheeses, roasted eggplants, zucchini and pates, and are usually combined with a glass of fine wine to be enjoyed to the fullest.
 It is highly recommended to come early as the place gets busy, especially during rush hour.

 Read More...Address: Via Santa Maria in Via, 19, Rome

 Phone: +39 06 679 1352

-Roma SparitaSince the restaurant Roma Sparita blazed onto the Rome dining scene over 10 years ago, it has been a power center that bolsters the meaning of tradition and innovation with its original dishes .
-Its pièce de résistance is the outdoor terrace which comes to life especially during the summer.
-The menu packs multiple Roman-style dishes, from the 'bucatini all'amatriciana' to the 'trippa alla Romana'.
+Roma SparitaSince the restaurant Roma Sparita blazed onto the Rome dining scene over ten years ago, it has been a power center that bolsters the meaning of tradition and innovation with its original dishes.
+Its pièce de résistance is the outdoor terrace that comes to life, especially during the summer.
+The menu packs multiple Roman-style dishes, from the bucatini all'amatriciana to the trippa alla Romana.

 Phone: +39 06 580 0757